 Trimmer: Trimmers manicure the cannabis plants by cutting buds and preparing them for the Master Grower to cure.
 This is an entry-level position.

 Cultivation Site Worker: A cultivation site worker is the next step up from a trimmer position.
 In this role, the worker maintains the plants by monitoring lighting, chemicals, feeding, and so on.

 Testing labs are an important part of the marijuana supply chain, particularly in states where testing is legally required.
 Following are some common jobs you could find at testing facilities:

 Laboratory Analysts: Lab Analysts are typically chemists.
 They dissect and test cannabis to confirm there are no pesticides or heavy metals (like lead) in the samples that aren’t allowed by law.
-They also perform tests to ensure only the legally allowed amounts of cannabinoids (particularly THC and CBD) are present.
+They also perform tests to ensure only the legally allowed amounts of cannabinoids (particularly THC) are present.